rehierl/abstract-properties/12-x-doctree-traversal/12-1-order-embeddings/readme.md

 Note that, based on the tree order, one can state that "a node is presequent to its former first child" (i.e. `(n -> fc)`).
 In contrary to that, the post-order rule can be understood to state that "a former first child is presequent to its parent" (i.e. `(fc -> n)`).
-Obviously, and strictly speaking, both statements can not be true at the same time, which is why the post-order rule can be said to be in conflict with the document tree's node order.
+Obviously, both statements can not be true at the same time, which is why the post-order rule can be said to be in conflict with the document tree's node order.

 * `(fc -> n)` is in conflict with `(n -> fc)`